datacommonsorg/website/gke/README.md

     # Deploy esp service
     ./setup_esp.sh

+    # [For apigee configurations only] Configure internal load balancer network and dns settings
+    ./configure_internal_load_balancer.sh
     ```

 1. Copy the `config.yaml` file into the `/deploy/gke` folder.
 Rename
     the file to describe the environment the clusters are being used for.

+    ```text
       > The filename used will be the `<ENV>` in subsequent commands.
 E.g. if you
       > named the yaml file `staging.yaml`, then the `ENV` below is `staging`.
+    ```

 1. Run the following scripts sequentially.

     ```bash
     # Create clusters
     ./create_all_clusters.sh <ENV>